Sign up for our free newsletter

-Oakland Vaccine Equity Campaign (Honorable Mention, Community Champion Award)
+Oakland Vaccine Equity Campaign (Winner, LION, Best Coronavirus Coverage; Honorable Mention, INN, Community Champion Award)

 In December 2020 and January 2021, when vaccine efforts were just getting underway in earnest, our newsroom embarked on a campaign to inform, dispel myths, and get timely, accurate, and actionable information about vaccines into the hands of Oaklanders who needed it most.